sroussi/desc-db-md/README.md

 # desc-db-md

-A tool that turns database description to markdown
+A tool that turns database description to markdown.
+Supports python3 only

 install:
 ```